kmcgillivray/courses/README.md

 ### Artificial Intelligence, Technology, and Innovation

-With rumors of the technological singularity floating around, this course explores a question: are we the originators of technology, or is technology its own entity evolving through us?
+With rumors of the technological singularity floating around, this course explores a question: are we the originators of technology working with technology in symbiosis, or is technology its own entity evolving through us?

 * [How We Got to Now: Six Innovations that Made the Modern World](http://amzn.com/1594632960) – Steven Johnson
 * [The Innovators](http://amzn.com/147670869X) – Walter Isaacson